sporto/mixable.js/readme.markdown

 Mixable.js
 ===========
-A simple utily for mixins
+A simple utility for mixins

 Usage
 --------